100%

 LEVEL DESIGN

-I took care of the level design of the Main Level.
-The menu, and the shop.
-I had to conceptualize each scene and see with the artists and the programmers how to make each idea possible.
+I took care of the level design of the main level, The menu, and the shop.
+I had to conceptualize each scene and figure out with the artists and the programmers how to make each idea possible.

 Menu